exercism/rust/exercises/practice/secret-handshake/.approaches/iterate-once/content.md

 The value of `16` is defined as a `const` with a meaningful name so it won't be used as a [magic number][magic-number].

-The `actions` function uses multiple assignment to define the variables that control iterating through the signals array, setting their values to iterate in the normal order.
+The `actions` function uses multiple assignment with a `match` expression to define the variables that control iterating through the signals array, setting their values to iterate in either the normal or reverse order.

 The [bitwise AND operator][bitand] is used to check if the input number contains the signal for reversing the order of the other signals.